 Prior Authorization for Implants

-- Work with an in-network dentist experienced in submitting implant authorizations
+- Work with an in-network dentist who has experience submitting implant authorizations

 - Have your dentist document medical necessity — bone loss, difficulty chewing, impact on nutrition